 First Day Access Textbook Savings

-Eastern Florida State College has partnered with Campus Bookstore vendor Barnes and Noble to offer the First Day Inclusive Access Program (FDIAP) — a textbook savings program which allows students in select courses to opt-in for the e-delivery of textbooks through the Canvas Learning Management System (LMS).
-With just a few clicks of the mouse, students gain instant access to their course materials right inside Canvas, with no access codes, and save 20-50% or more off the national retail price.
+Eastern Florida State College has partnered with Campus Bookstore vendor Barnes & Noble to offer the First Day Inclusive Access Program (FDIAP) — a textbook savings program that allows students in select courses to receive discounted course materials through the Canvas Learning Management System (LMS).
+With just a few clicks of the mouse, you can gain instant access to your course materials right inside Canvas and save 20-50% or more on the national retail price.

-1. Before your class term's opt-in deadline, access Canvas through the myEFSC single sign-on.
+- Log in to the myEFSC portal, and click on the Canvas icon.
 (Please note that courses are not available in Canvas until the instructor opens them.)

-2. After clicking the Canvas icon in myEFSC, select your course from the Canvas Dashboard.
+- After clicking the Canvas icon, select your course from the Canvas Dashboard.

 First Day Access Contacts

 Contact or visit an EFSC Campus Bookstore, and ask about First Day Inclusive Access.

 Having trouble accessing your First Day course materials?

 Visit Barnes & Noble's Digital Learning Support FAQ page, or contact the Barnes & Noble Customer Care: